Professional wrestling aerial techniques: Diving knee drop

 A move in which a wrestler jumps from the top turnbuckle, top rope, or the apron, landing one knee across a supine opponent.
-There is also a variation where a wrestler jumps from the elevated position and lands both knees across the prone opponent, referred to as a diving double knee drop.
+There is also a variation where a wrestler jumps from the elevated position and lands both knees across the supine opponent, referred to as a diving double knee drop.
+Bob "Spark Plug" Holly used this as a finisher, calling it the Pitstop Plunge.